sodiray/exobase-js/packages/@exobase/use-token-auth/README.md

+---
+title: 'useTokenAuth'
+description: 'A hook to validate id or access token authentication'
+group: 'Hooks'
+---

 Provides an Exobase hook to parse and validate a JWT token in a request.
 It also includes a utility for generating JWT tokens.

 ## Install